GoogleCloudPlatform/PerfKitBenchmarker/README.md

 $ sudo pip install -r requirements.txt
 ```

+## Preprovisioned data

+Some benchmarks may require data to be preprovisioned in a cloud.
+To
+preprovision data, you will need to obtain the data and then upload it to that
+cloud.
+See more information below about which benchmarks require preprovisioned
+data and how to upload it to different clouds.

+Note.
+Before we start to switch over to preprovisioned data, we should support
+a fallback strategy of downloading files to the data/ directory on the machine
+used to run PerfKitBenchmarker (as is done today for CoreMark and SPEC CPU2006).

 ## Cloud account setup

 This section describes the setup steps needed for each cloud system.
 Note that you only need to perform setup steps on the clouds you wish to test.
 If you only want to test Google Cloud, you only need to install and configure `gcloud`.